 But then I decided to blog it.
 Because I think you’ll really like this dish.
 Because not everything always goes perfectly for me.
 Because we really liked this dish.
 Because I wanted to post something new.

 I made this same chicken the week or two prior and didn’t have any issues with the breading (should have photographed that round, clearly).
 I attribute the flaking breading this time either to using a different pan (my cast iron instead of my standard nonstick), or to the universe setting me up for kitchen failures lately.
 So, don’t worry too much about the breading staying on – it should.
 And if it doesn’t, well, you just cover it up with the relish.
 Or swear a few times and just deal with it.
+Update: I’ve changed the breading process a bit below, and it sticks on perfectly every time now.

 I really like the spiciness of the buffalo chicken paired with the creaminess of the avocado and goat cheese.
 As you may remember, I’m not a blue cheese fan so although that’s the typical complement to buffalo, I always go for goat cheese.
 The jicama gives a nice crunch and starchiness, as does the radish (okay, I mostly added that for a little color).
 The relish is finished with a little lime zest to brighten everything up.